xhtai/cartridges/README.md

 ### Step 4

 The last pre-processing step is outlier removal and filtering.
 Outliers are removed and inpainted so that they won't affect the similarity scores being computed, and filtering highlights some features of the image.
-This methodology was described by Vorburger and co-authors (NISTIR, 2007) and implemented in MATLAB by Roth, Carriveau, Liu, Jain (IEEE, 2015).
+This methodology was described in (<span class="citeproc-not-found" data-reference-id="NIST2007">**???**</span>) and implemented in MATLAB in (Roth et al. 2015).

 After all pre-processing, we get the following image.